How to Convert 4K to 1080p

 Convert 4K to HD Using the Movavi 4K Converter

-Click the Folder icon to specify where your converted files should be saved.
+Click the Save to button to specify where your converted files should be saved.
 Hit Convert in the bottom right corner to start the conversion process.
 When the file is ready, the folder with the output file will open automatically.

 Now you know how to downscale videos using the 4K to 1080p converter from Movavi!